University of North Carolina at Chapel Hill student housing: Olde Campus Lower Quad

 Lewis residence hall, built in 1924, is located on Raleigh St. Lewis is co-ed and hosts about 95 residents on three floors.
 Lewis has corridor-style hallways, a kitchen with an ice machine, a TV room, lounges, and vending machines.
 The building is equipped with smoke detectors, alarms, and central air-conditioning.

 Lewis is named for Dr. Richard Henry Lewis (1850–1926).
 He came to UNC for two years before it closed during the Reconstruction period.
 He continued his education at the University of Virginia and received his M.D. from the University of Maryland.
-He opened an office in Raleigh in 1877 and was the Secretary of the North Carolina State Board of Health from 1892-1909.
+He opened an office in Raleigh in 1877 and was the secretary of the North Carolina State Board of Health from 1892 to 1909.
 In that office, he began regular examinations of public water supplies, a sanitary engineering service, and programs for protecting children from epidemics.